Gas excitation of post-starburst galaxies at 0.6 < z < 1.3: Discussion

 \section{Discussion}

-The post-starburst galaxies in our sample exhibit an average $R_{52} \sim 0.31$ (from survival analysis) comparable to high-redshift star-forming galaxies.
-However, we find a significantly lower ratio ($R_{52} < 0.11$) when stacking only the galaxies that are not detected in CO(5-4) and that do not show signs of interaction, a value 2 times lower than local star-forming galaxies and 2.5 times lower than high-redshift main-sequence ones.
-This suggests a reduced fraction of dense and/or warm molecular gas relative to cold and diffuse gas in these sources, consistent with previous studies of local early-type galaxies \citep{Crocker2012, Bayet2013} and local post-starbursts \citep{French2023}.
+Our post-SB galaxies exhibit an average $R_{52} \sim 0.28$ (from survival analysis) comparable to high-redshift star-forming galaxies.
+However, we find a significantly lower ratio ($R_{52} < 0.10$) when stacking only the galaxies that are not detected in CO(5-4) and do not show signs of interaction, a value twice lower than local star-forming galaxies and 2.5 times lower than high-redshift ones.
+This suggests a reduced fraction of dense and/or warm molecular gas relative to cold and diffuse gas in these sources, consistent with previous studies of local early-type \citep{Crocker2012, Bayet2013} and post-SB galaxies \citep{French2023}.